ChristopheGasquez/css-utilities/README.md

 you are also overriding the associated custom property as well as its reference in the parent list.

-Finally, you can use the functions and mixins of *Crispi CSS utilities* to add your own css classes to your final stylesheet.
+Finally, you can use the functions and mixins of *Crispi CSS utilities* to add your own CSS classes to your final stylesheet.

-> Example: To create your abbreviated background color classes :
+> Example: To create your abbreviated background color classes:
 > ```scss
-> @import 'node_modules/ncss-utilities/scss/tools';
+> @import 'node_modules/css-utilities/scss/tools';
 >
 > @include classesGenerator(('bkc': background-color), fromListToMap(red, blue));
 > ```